kbedford/JLS/README.md

 ## Usage

-- The container exposes the following ports:
-  - `514/udp`: For syslog
-  - `5514/udp`: For another syslog input
-  - `8000`: For any web service or API provided by your application

 - Once the container is running, the program will start scanning the logs as defined in `syslog_hits.py`.

 ## Contributing